GLink Entanglement Tutorial

 |---|---|

-Gn, Gc | Rounded absolute linking values. |
+Gc | Rounded absolute gc. |

-crossings | Combined crossing list used by clustering. |
+crossings | Combined crossing list retained for readability and clustering compatibility. |

 glink-cluster \